learn-co-curriculum/dsc-http-request-response-lab/README.md

 So clearly there is something wrong as we had a 400 response.
 This is how you should always test your responses for validity.

-if we look at the documentation for the OpenNotify API, we see that the `iss-pass.json` endpoint requires two parameters.
+if we look at the documentation for the OpenNotify API, we see that the ISS Pass endpoint requires two parameters.

-> The `/iss-Pass.json` endpoint returns when the ISS will next pass over a given location on earth.
+> The ISS Pass endpoint returns when the ISS will next pass over a given location on earth.
 In order to compute this, we need to pass the coordinates of the location to the API.
 We do this by passing two parameters -- latitude and longitude.

 We can do this by adding an optional keyword argument, params, to our request.
 In this case, there are two parameters we need to pass: